flyteorg/flytesnacks/docs/contribute.md

-# Contributing to User Guide, Tutorials and Integrations
+# Contributing to Flyte documentation

 ```{eval-rst}
 .. tags:: Contribute, Basic
 ```

-The examples documentation provides an easy way for the community to learn about the rich set of features that Flyte offers, and we are constantly improving them with your help!
+The Flyte documentation provides an easy way for the community to learn about the rich set of features that Flyte offers, and we are constantly improving it with your help!

 Whether you're a novice or experienced software engineer, data scientist, or machine learning practitioner, all contributions are welcome!

 ## How to Contribute

-The Flyte documentation examples guides are broken up into three types:
+The Flyte documentation is broken up into three types:

 1. {ref}`User Guides <userguide>`: These are short, simple guides that demonstrate how to use a particular Flyte feature.
-   These examples should be runnable locally.
+These guides live in the [Flyte repo](https://github.com/flyteorg/flyte/tree/master/docs).
 2. {ref}`Tutorials <tutorials>`: These are longer, more advanced guides that use multiple Flyte features to solve real-world problems.
 Tutorials are generally more complex examples that may require extra setup or that can only run on larger clusters.
 3. {ref}`Integrations <integrations>`: These examples showcase how to use the Flyte plugins that integrate with the broader data and ML ecosystem.

-The first step to contributing an example is to open up a [documentation issue](https://github.com/flyteorg/flyte/issues/new?assignees=&labels=documentation%2Cuntriaged&template=docs_issue.yaml&title=%5BDocs%5D+) to articulate the kind of example you want to write.
-The Flyte maintainers will guide and help you figure out where your example would fit best.
+The first step to contributing documentation is to open up a [documentation issue](https://github.com/flyteorg/flyte/issues/new?assignees=&labels=documentation%2Cuntriaged&template=docs_issue.yaml&title=%5BDocs%5D+) to articulate the kind of documentation you want to write.
+The Flyte maintainers will guide and help you figure out where your documentation would fit best.

 ## Creating an Example